ayanonagon/Polyglot/README.md

 Swift wrapper around Microsoft Translate API.
 By default, it translates to English from whatever language is detected.

-## Setting up an account for Microsoft Translate

-1. Subscribe to the Microsoft Translate service [here](https://datamarket.azure.com/dataset/bing/microsofttranslator).
-You'll probably need to set up a new account first.
-Good luck. :trollface:
-2. Create a new application [here](https://datamarket.azure.com/developer/applications).
-This is where you will be given a client ID and client secret (which you will need for using Polyglot).

 ## Basic Usage

 Create a new ```Polyglot``` instance.